Best Boston gay bars

 The heart of Jamaica Plain’s entertainment scene has at least three LBGTQ events each week, including Dirty Water Saloon Line Dancing for Queer Folks and Allies, every Tuesday.
 On the first Thursday of the month, If You Can Feel it, You Can Speak it open mic night invites the LGBTQI community to get up and speak, or perform.
 On Fridays it’s all about the dance floor with La Boum Queer Dance Party hosted by DJ Stella.
 Of course, Bella Luna is known for its yummy Italian food and great drinks, too.

-The Alley is situated right in Downtown Crossing, in what is unofficially Boston’s wild weekend drinking district.
+The Alley is situated right in Downtown Crossing, near what is unofficially Boston’s wild weekend drinking district.
 This longstanding bear-centric bar offers dance nights, karaoke, trivia nights, and pool in a casual sports bar-type atmosphere.
-Open from mid-afternoon until the wee hours, this hangout offers a good selection of craft beers, bar bites, and, yes, weekly communal RuPaul’s Drag Race viewing parties.
+Open from mid-afternoon until the wee hours, this hangout offers a good selection of craft beers, bar bites, and, when in season, weekly communal RuPaul’s Drag Race viewing parties.